k0lic/ace-quick-maps/README.md

 The data is stored in a MySQL database.

 The platform utilises the Google Maps Javascript API to draw the tour routes on a map.
 It also uses the Google Drive API to fetch the data files.

+# Data

+The data is pulled from two xlsx files which are used for administration purposes.
+These files contain details about tours, like the dates, the number of guests, the tour leader, etc. The files are fetched from a Google Drive by the server every night in order to stay up to date.
+The data is parsed using ExcelJS and then entered into the database.

 # Author